ethereum-optimism/community-hub/src/docs/developers/l2/rpc-2.0.md

 ---
-title: JSON-RPC API Differences in OVM 1.0
+title: JSON-RPC API Differences in OVM 2.0
 lang: en-US
 ---

 # {{ $frontmatter.title }}

-::: danger OVM 1.0 Page
+::: warning OVM 2.0 Page
-This page refers to the **current** state of the Optimistic Ethereum network.
-Some of the information may be relevant to OVM 2.0, which will be deployed in October, but some of it may change.
+This page refers to the **new** state of Optimistic Ethereum after the OVM 2.0 update.
+We expect to deploy OVM 2.0 mid October on the Kovan test network and by the end of October on the production network.
 :::

 Most JSON-RPC methods in Optimistic Ethereum are identical to the corresponding methods in the Ethereum JSON-RPC API.